eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 4. Zebra continues the client notify process, proceeding with the next round of recursive route iteration to refresh the resolution of nexthops to their final state

 #### Nexthop Dependency Update
-As previous section, once a route has some path changes, recursive route updating will proceed along the reverse path of dependency.
-By the original approach of the routes updating, all nexthop on that direction will be recreated.
+By the original approach of the routes updating, once a route has some path changes, recursive route updating will proceed along the reverse path of dependency, all nexthop along the path will be recreated.
 As shown in the diagram, when the path 10.0.1.28 is removed, all dependent nexthops originating from it will be recreated, as indicated by the red text in the diagram.

 <figure align=center>
     <img src="images/nhg_change1.png" >
     <figcaption>Figure 6. nexthop dependents change<figcaption>
 </figure>

-However, for the view of the reachability of nexthop 73 (for route 2.2.2.2/32), there is no need to recreate it for recursive route updating again, since the reachability hasn't changed.
-After introducing the "Nexthop Group Preserving" enhancement, the desired goal is as illustrated in the following diagram.
+As mentioned above, the state of the nexthop dependency during the execution of a quick dataplane refresh is as follows:

 <figure align=center>
     <img src="images/nhg_change2.png" >